Thomas-Elder/hobby.node.maths/README.md

 Throws an error if the sample contains non-numeric elements.
 Throws an error if the sample is empty.

+#### frequency
+`frequency(sample, val);`

+Returns the frequency of a value in the the sample.
+Returns 0 if the value is not in the sample.

+Throws an error if the sample contains non-numeric elements.
+Throws an error if the sample is empty.

 #### mean
 `mean(sample);`